+Physical Abuse

-Physical Abuse Physical abuse is a form of abuse which may in burning or scalding, drowning, suffocating or Physical harm may also be caused when a par deliberately induces, illness in a child. otherwise causing physical harm to a child.
+Physical abuse is a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.

+deliberately induces, illness in a child.
 Child Bruises - shape, grouping, site, repeat or multiple Withdrawal from physical contact Bite-marks - site and size Burns and Scalds - shape, definition, size, depth, scars Aggression towards others, emotional and behaviour problems Improbable, conflicting explanations for injuries or unexplained injuries Frequently absent from school Untreated injuries Admission of punishment which appears excessive Injuries on parts of body where accidental injury is unlikely Fractures Repeated or multiple injury Fabricated or induced illness - Parent Family / Environment Parent with injuries History of mental health, alcohol or drug misuse or domestic violence.

-Evasive or aggressive towards child or others Past history in the family of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault Explanation inconsistent with injury Marginalised or isolated by the community.
-Fear of medical help / parents not seeking Physical or sexual assault or a culture of medical help physical chastisement.
+Evasive or aggressive towards child or others Past history in the family of childhood abuse,

+self-harm, somatising disorder or false

+allegations of physical or sexual assault

+Explanation inconsistent with injury Marginalised or isolated by the community.

+Fear of medical help / parents not seeking Physical or sexual assault or a culture of

+medical help physical chastisement.

 Over chastisement of child